What are Resident Advisor Promotions?

 The first step in the application process is to submit your Intent to Return Form in early December.
 A link to this form is sent out via email.

-Next, candidates must submit an application for promotion online.
-The essay questions will focus on your vision and goals, as well as the leadership you'll provide in the position you are seeking.
-In addition to the online applications, applicants must ask for an assessment from their immediate supervisor.
+Next, candidates must submit an application for promotion explaining your vision and goals, as well as the leadership you'll provide in the position you are seeking.
 The deadline is typically in January, just after the spring semester begins.

-Interviews are conducted from late January until mid-February.
+Interviews are typically conducted from late January until mid-February.
 Each position (Co-Chair, Vice Chair, and Senior Resident) has a separate committee with student and professional representation from that community.
 Each committee reviews the applications, conducts interviews, and determines offers.
-Notifications will be sent by email in late February.
+Offers will be sent by email.

 Talk to current staff members!
-The best way to learn about the nuances of any role is to ask the people who do the job every day.
+The best way to learn about the nuances of any role is to ask the people who do it every day.
 Ask them difficult questions, what they enjoy about their positions, and any advice they would have for someone seeking the role.

 Meet with an Area Coordinator (AC) or Dean.
 Senior Staff members work closely with the ACs and Deans, so it’s important to know their roles and how your potential position collaboratively works to support the mission of Housing & Residence Life.
 We encourage you to closely review the description of the position for which you’re applying to get a better sense of these relationships.